ehlesp/smallab-k8s-pve-guide/G045 - System update 04 ~ Updating K3s and deployed apps.md

 2. **Reflector**: deployment procedure found in [concrete section of **G029** guide](G029%20-%20K3s%20cluster%20setup%2012%20~%20Setting%20up%20cert-manager%20and%20wildcard%20certificate.md#deploying-reflector).

-3. **K8sdashboard**: deployment procedure found in [**G030** guide](G030%20-%20K3s%20cluster%20setup%2013%20~%20Deploying%20the%20Kubernetes%20Dashboard.md).
+3. **Headlamp**: deployment procedure found in [**G031** guide](G031%20-%20K3s%20cluster%20setup%2014%20~%20Deploying%20the%20Headlamp%20dashboard.md).
     - For this one, you created two standard Kubernetes resources to enable an administrator user.
-Usually, you won't need to change them but nevertheless be on the lookout for changes in k8sdashboard that may affect how this app uses them.
+Usually, you won't need to change them but nevertheless be on the lookout for changes in Headlamp that may affect how this app uses them.

 4. **MetalLB**: deployment procedure found in [**G027** guide](G027%20-%20K3s%20cluster%20setup%2010%20~%20Deploying%20the%20MetalLB%20load%20balancer.md).
     > **BEWARE!**